 GETTING OTHER INFORMATION AND PUBLICATIONS

-These publications can help when installing the air conditioner or heat pump.
-They can usually be found at the local library or purchase them directly from the publisher.
-Be sure to consult current edition of each standard.
+These publications can help when installing the furnace.
+They can usually be found at the local library or purchased directly from the publisher.
+Be sure to consult the current edition of each standard.

-National Electrical Code ......ANSI/NFPA 70
+National Electrical Code .......ANSI/NFPA 70